maxwolf621/AZ/az-104/Test/Storage.md

 :o: the correct answer is: Stop the backup of each item.

-:memo: To delete a Recovery Services vault, you need to stop the continuous backup first.
-- Because if you try to delete the vault without stopping the backup, you would receive an error notification.

-:red_circle: You can't delete a RSV with any of the following dependencies:
-- a vault that contains protected data sources
-  - for example, IaaS VMs, SQL databases, Azure file shares.
-- a vault that contains backup data.
-  - Once backup data is deleted, it will go into the soft deleted state.
-- a vault that contains backup data in the soft deleted state.
-- a vault that has registered storage accounts.

-:warning: If you try to delete the vault without removing the dependencies, you’ll encounter one of the following error messages:
-> Vault cannot be deleted as there are existing resources within the vault.

-RSV cannot be deleted as there are backup items in soft deleted state in the vault.
-- The soft deleted items are permanently deleted after 14 days of delete operation.

 :x: Modify the lock type of RSV is incorrect
 - because there's no lock type configured in scenario.
 - Even if you modify the lock type, you still won’t be able to delete the vault.